jpthiele/dealii-Wiki/Eclipse.md

 ## Code style issues

 Eclipse can be configured in more ways than one can count.
-One issue is to configure the indentation style.
+One issue is configuring the indentation style.
 As a historical accident, deal.II is using an indentation style that doesn't match pretty much any other style that is around, but it can be approximated using Eclipse's settings.

-To this end:
+Deal.II uses clang-format for indentation.
+This is not natively supported by Eclipse, but fortunately, a suitable add-on exists.
+From the Eclipse menu choose Help->Eclipse Market place... and search for CppStyle.
+This allows you to run clang-formant when Ctrl+Shift+F is pressed.
+It also has an option to run clang-format on save.
+It uses settings from the .clang-format file (custom for every project).
+You can configure CppStyle globally from Window->preferences and then C/C++ -> CppStyle (or just type CppStyle in search bar).
+Project-wise settings are also possible.

+There is also a way to configure eclipse without installing addons:
   - Highlight the deal.II project you have created above in the "Project Explorer" sub-window.
   - Go to "Project > Properties" from the main menu, or right-click on the project and choose "Properties" in the context menu.
   - Then go to expand the "C/C++ General" sub-tree by clicking on the down arrow next to it and select "Code style".
   - In the panel on the right, you can click on "Configure Workspace Settings..." to get a dialog in which you can edit an existing coding style or create a new one.
   - You can import the following style: [stylefile.xml](https://raw.githubusercontent.com/dealii/dealii/master/contrib/styles/eclipse-dealii-code-format.xml)
-  - Alternatively create a new one and choose the "GNU" style as the basis for this new style and follow the instructions below.
+  - Alternatively, create a new one and choose the "GNU" style as the basis for this new style and follow the instructions below.

 Modify the entries under the various tabs of this dialog as shown in the following set of pictures (click on the pictures to get larger versions):